 I apologize for the relatively poor quality of these photos, but my photographic equipment wasn't purchased with this type of shooting in mind.
 This, along with the shooting conditions of 13 degree F temperatures with 15-20 mph winds causing -10 degree F wind chills, I found shooting the eclipse somewhat challenging to say the least, not to mention the extreme variation in lighting during the eclipse is difficult to deal with on its' own.

 This eclipse occured very early in the morning where I live, beginning around 12:15AM and the lasting to around 4:20AM.
-Due to the bitter cold temperatures causing my camera batteries to drain at an "extremely" accelerated rate, I had to manage my shots by periodically moving my equipment indoors, but eventually my camera locked up and quite responding.
+Due to the bitter cold temperatures causing my camera batteries to drain at an "extremely" accelerated rate, I had to manage my shots by periodically moving my equipment indoors, but eventually my camera locked up and quit responding.
 I was only able to manage to shoot photos up until around 1:45AM, which included the "Umbra" stage changing into the "Total" eclipse state causing the orangish color on the moon.
 This was probably a good time for me to quit shooting though considering I had not gone to bed and needed to get at least a few hours of sleep before going to work!
 Had I shot photos throughout the entire event, you would basically see the orange color disappear and Earths shadow migrate across the other side of the moon.

 This is the first total lunar eclipse I can remember witnessing in a long time, so I made sure that I raised my eyes up from the camera viewfinder to just look up and enjoy this wonderful event.